IBEX-TUDelft/IBEX-LLM/src/harberger/Harberger_Instructions.md

 Do not commit all resources to a single property unless the expected profit justifies the risk.
 Final Preparations
 Compile a Purchase List:
-Create a prioritized list of properties to buy in the "Final Speculation" phase.
+Create a prioritized list of properties to buy in the Final Speculation phase.
 Prepare for Quick Execution:
 Have all calculations ready to make swift decisions within the time limit.
 Stay Informed:
 Be ready to adjust your strategy if new information becomes available.
-By following this strategy during the "Final Declaration" phase, you position yourself to make informed and strategic decisions in the upcoming "Final Speculation" phase.
+By following this strategy during the Final Declaration phase, you position yourself to make informed and strategic decisions in the upcoming Final Speculation phase.
 This proactive approach aims to maximize your total points by identifying the most profitable opportunities based on the latest available data.